 - Manuals and Documentation

-The design of the Verizon Home LTE router is fairly nondescript.
-It’s a basic white box with Verizon branding on it and it is very lightweight.
+The design of the Verizon Home LTE router is relatively bland.
+It’s a basic white box with Verizon branding on it, and it is very lightweight.
 The back of the router has the following:

 - SIM Card Slot